Author’s Last name, First initial. (Date published). Title. URL

 When simply referring to another piece of information from another source, also include a citation directly following it.

-Here are some examples of APA in-text citations:
+Examples of APA in-text citations:

 “Well, you’re about to enter the land of the free and the brave.
 And I don’t know how you got that stamp on your passport.
 The priest must know someone” (Tóibín, 2009, p.
 52).